Biochemistry BS

 Assessment and Improvement of Teaching

 Teaching performance is assessed with a combination of student evaluations, peer reviews and annual stewardship interviews with the department chair.
 Student evaluations are collected for each course taught in the department.
 Although these online evaluations are not direct measures of either teaching or learning, they are effective gauges of student attitudes and their perceptions of the value that a course has added to their education.
 Numerical scores and student comments for each faculty member are reviewed at least annually by the department chair.
 Peer reviews of teaching play a critical role in rank and status reviews and complement student evaluations in providing an assessment of teaching performance.
-The department has adopted the practice of assigning peer reviewers to a new faculty member in the year that an assistant professor is hired, enabling the peer reviewers to track the progress of the new professor over several semesters.
+The department has adopted the practice of assigning peer mentors to a new faculty member in the year that an assistant professor is hired, enabling the peer mentors to track the progress of the new professor over several semesters.

 The department regularly schedules seminars by experts in education to bring outside perspective on developments in chemistry education.
+The department encourages professional development through university and off-campus workshops.

 Department Assessment Committee